Advancing Strategic & Financial Objectives

 “We interviewed several large investment banking and accounting firms, but we weren’t well taken with their approach,” Thomson remembers.
 “They were telling us what they were going to do, which of course worked for them, but they weren’t listening to us.”

 Then Wells Fargo recommended three other firms that might be a better fit.

-“Justine didn’t present a take-it-or-leave it approach like the larger firms . . . she expressed a desire to learn the nuances of our situation and work together with us, which is what we wanted,” says Thomson.
-“And she was flexible, with a personalized, customized approach to sell-side merges and acquisitions.
+“Justine didn’t present a take-it-or-leave-it approach like the larger firms . . . she expressed a desire to learn the nuances of our situation and work together with us, which is what we wanted,” says Thomson.
+“And she was flexible, with a personalized, customized approach to sell-side mergers and acquisitions.
 That’s exactly what we wanted and needed.”

 Importantly, Nancy liked that Tobin & Company was woman-owned.